-Community resource handbooks have been given to 100% of families at enrollment hold due to COVID restrictions but are not resuming. a few minutes to meet other families, talk about what they want to see happen in their child's school and just getting to know each other.
 Health Advisory Committee.
 The school nurse will discuss SHAC at enrollment events to encourage participation from families.
 In person meetings will begin at each school as restriction ease.
 Enrollment events were still on hold this 2021-2022 school year but with COVID restrictions easing we are planning on doing enrollment events this year in the Spring for the 2022-2023 school year.
-Pre-k nurse will encourage parent involvement in SHAC at these events and hopefully secure some parents that want to participate.
-In person Family Engagement events are now allowed.
-Each school is required to have events.
-Attendance is rising.
-Having events during a time that is best for parents has increased attendance.
-Take home activities that involve parents have increased this year.
-Parents are able to volunteer.
-Unfortunately work hinders their ability to volunteer.
-They do help with activities at school for special events and they work with their children at home on family activities sent home by the teachers.
+Pre-k nurse will encourage parent involvement in SHAC at these events and hopefully secure some parents that want to participate. home by the teachers.
 Our policy council participants have increased this year.
 Parents are interested in the inner workings of our program and are making an effort to stay engaged.
 Meetings are virtual and in person.
 This helps accommodate all parties.
 Parent Committees (Parent Cafes) continue to be offered bi-monthly.
 Turnout has been higher this year.
 Alternate time offerings are crucial to reach parents.
 Parent invites have been sent for our upcoming HSAC in February.
 One of the head start parents is also employed at Family Preservation so that will help in two roles as a parent and provider in our community.
 Our HSAC meeting will be held in person and virtually and we are hoping for a large turn out.
-Our nurse liaison through the local health department will be attending along with several other members from our local health department.
+Our nurse liaison through the local health department will be attending along with several other members from our local health department. ------------------------------- --- -- --- --